Get Free Seats (Applicable on all courses)

 • Learn and grasp the ideas of economic evaluation benchmarking and determination of investments

-• Recognise how gas processing fits in the hydrocarbon production chain and identify the main issues at the gas plants
+• Recognize how gas processing fits in the hydrocarbon production chain and identify the main issues at the gas plants

 • Determine different methods that are utilised in gas purification